 Dr Andy Nowacki

-I am a seismologist interested in global and local seismic phenomena which allow us to understand better how the Earth works, including how the interior of the Earth moves around, where and how molten material is created, and the history of our planet.
+I am a seismologist interested in global and local seismic phenomena which allow us to understand better how the Earth works, including how the interior of the Earth moves around, where and how molten material is created, how to produce sustainable power, and the history of our planet.

 My experience includes the observation and modelling of the effects of seismic anisotropy—the variation of properties with direction—to infer deformation, encompassing mineral physics, seismic wave propagation and geodynamics.
-I am also interested in microseismicity in rift settings (Ethiopia and Iceland) and shallow reservoirs (geothermal and petroleum), and how earthquakes occur in the Earth's transition zone.
+I am also interested in microseismicity in various places (e.g., Ethiopia, the UK, Iceland) and settings (volcanic, geothermal), and how earthquakes occur in the Earth's transition zone.

 - Lecturer, University of Leeds (2018–)

 - Leverhulme Early Career Fellow (2015–2018)